-What are the local programs offered by Girls of Steel?
+What are some of the local programs offered by Girls of Steel?

 - Girls of Steel Robotics FRC 3504: girls in grades 9-12 and 14 by 12/31.

-- Girls of Steel Robotics junior member program FTC 9820: girls in 8th grade or 9th grade and 13 by 12/31.
+- Girls of Steel Robotics junior member program FTC 9820 and FTC 9981: girls in 8th grade or 9th grade and 13 by 12/31.
 Read about the FTC team here.

-- Girls of Steel Robotics FLL Jr teams are offered at multiple schools in the Pittsburgh area.
+- Girls of Steel Robotics FLL Jr teams at multiple schools in the Pittsburgh area in the spring.

-- Girls of Steel summer camps: FLL Skills camp for boys and girls in grades 4 to 8
+- Girls of Steel summer camps: A one week FLL Skills camp for boys and girls in grades 4 to 8.

 - Chassis Building Workshops: offered at various times during the year.